YOUR VOTE: South Carolina

 Don't have a valid ID?

-- If you cannot obtain a valid ID because of a "reasonable impediment," you can list such impediment and sign an affidavit so your provisional ballot will count.
+- If you cannot obtain a valid ID because of a reasonable impediment, you can list such impediment and sign an affidavit so your provisional ballot will count.

-VII.
+VI.
 HAVING TROUBLE?
 GET IN TOUCH

-The South Carolina Official Election Center:
+Contact the South Carolina Election Commission:

 Any other questions?